 Implementing the Processes

 Stuartholme will ensure it is implementing this Policy and any related processes relating to the health, safety and conduct of staff and students by auditing compliance with this Policy and related processes annually.
+This audit is demonstrated by the Governance, Compliance and Risk Committee (sub-committee of the School Board) reviewing a copy of Work, Health & Safety Committee meeting minutes annually.

 Accessibility of Processes